emdgroup-liquid/liquid/README.md

 Liquid is a UI component library based on the [Liquid Design System](https://www.figma.com/file/8GYcAOePm8Tt9qqJ7Gnv99/Liquid-Oxygen-(Share)?node-id=3%3A14310), focusing on accessibility and interoperability.
 It is built with [Stencil.js](https://stenciljs.com) and contains, inter alia, CSS Components and Web Components, bundled in several bundle formats, which you can use in a wide veriaty of plattforms and projects.

-> Looking for the legacy version of the Liquid Design System?
-Click [here](https://gitlab.com/liquid-design/liquid-design-react/).

 ## Links

 - [Getting started](https://liquid.emd.design/liquid/introduction/getting-started/)